 Unfortunately, Invokana has also been tied to a fair bit of controversy.

 On at least four occasions, the FDA has warned the public of Invokana’s health dangers.
 The agency has disclosed thousands of reports of serious adverse effects from patients.
-And now, J&J has admitted to shareholders that the amount of Invokana lawsuits has risen to over 1,100 cases.
+And now, J&J has admitted to shareholders that the amount of Invokana class action lawsuits has risen to over 1,100 cases.

 J&J Discusses Invokana in Annual Report